ioccc-src/winner/2014/README.md

 This year was the second time the IOCCC size tool was used.
-Rule 2 required that when program source is fed as input to the current IOCCC size tool, and the IOCCC size tool -i command line option is used, the value printed should be less than or equal to 2053.
+Rule 2 required that when program source is fed as input to the current IOCCC size tool, and the IOCCC size tool `-i` command line option is used, the value printed should be less than or equal to 2053.

 We were pleased to see that abuse of the rules was extended to abuse to the IOCCC size tool.
-Matt Zucker, followed by a few users, were able to discover cleaver use of certain // comments to perplex the size tool.
+[Matt Zucker](../authors.html#Matt_Zucker), followed by a few users, were able to discover clever use of certain `//` comments to perplex the size tool.
 The abuse was so bad that the judges released a critical and mandatory patch to the IOCCC size tool on 2014-09-23.

 There were some great entries that did not win.
 Unfortunately some entries lost because they: